MAXIMISING YOUR APPRENTICE COMPLETIONS

 It’s a SUCCESS measure for the QUALITY of your apprenticeship scheme

-Historically, the government targets looks more keenly at the quantity of apprentices who are signed up to the apprenticeship schemes, the We invest in apprentices accreditation is clearly focused on the quality of the apprentice experience – hence addressing the key issues outlined in the St Martin’s Group research building pathways to ensure accredited organisations are working positively to avoid such issues.
+Historically, while the government targets look more keenly at the quantity of apprentices who are signed up to the apprenticeship schemes, the We invest in apprentices accreditation is clearly focused on the quality of the apprentice experience – hence addressing the key issues outlined in the St Martin’s Group research building pathways to ensure accredited organisations are working positively to avoid such issues.

 Adopting the We invest in apprentices framework means your organisation is focused on the quality of the apprentice experience…it’s success by design!